-Note:ADVISING or MEETING REQUEST - If you are not in my current classes but would like to request a meeting for advising or checking in PLEASE EMAIL ME.
+Note:ADVISING or MEETING REQUEST - If you would like to request a meeting for advising or checking in PLEASE EMAIL ME.
 I would love to chat with you and get you on my calendar.

 "We are braver and wiser because they existed, those strong women and strong men...
 We are who we are because they were who they were.
 It's wise to know where you come from, who called your name."

 Hello, I am Liz.
 I am an educator, mentor, community activist, daughter, wife and mother.
 Proud to be Washington born, raised and educated.
 As a full time communication studies faculty member at Highline College, and the current Department Coordinator, I enjoy teaching and advising students.
 In particular, I love teaching the introductory class to Communication Studies since it lets me touch on many of the exciting areas of this field.
 Additionally, I am a Gemini and I always find myself paying attention to many things, so this class is perfect for my strengths.

 In addition to my teaching responsibilities, I work closely with the Umoja Scholars program on campus.
 Umoja (a Kiswahili term meaning unity) is a learning community designed to provide student empowerment, cultural responsiveness and increase transfer rates for African American/Black students.
 My broad experience in higher education and my passion for working with minoritized students brought me to Highline College.
 My dedication drives me toward creating pathways and access for all students to achieve their educational goals and career success.